Overview: Workcycles City Bikes

 Introduction

-Workcycles builds both bikes for individuals and also special bicycles for business and organizations.
+WorkCycles builds both bikes for individuals and also special bicycles for business and organizations.
 Whether your firm needs a fleet of heavy-duty transport bikes or just a couple gorgeous bicycles for a boutique display we have the experience and capabilities for the task.
-There are many more possibilities for fleet bikes than shown on our site and in our price lists; Please contact us to discuss your needs.
+There are many more possibilities for fleet bikes than shown on our site and in our price lists; Just contact us to discuss your needs.

 Foreigners sometimes ask what our bikes weigh, as if this is an important consideration in a utility bike.
 Answer?
 They’re not an ounce heavier than they need to be.
-Workcycles bicycles ride great but they’re not light weight.
+WorkCycles bicycles ride great but they’re not light weight.
 Making them lighter would require compromises in durability, practicality or price.
 They weigh between 18 and 25 kilos – depending on how many extras and gears you add.

 Features of all WorkCycles City Bicycles